 Finally, the navy-blue color of the logo signifies depth, expertise and stability.
 This characterizes the quality of the people and infrastructure EQRAZ has assembled to provide its clients with its halal financing products.

-Equally importantly, EQRAZ is the FIRST AND ONLY halal home financing company that has, over three years, developed partnerships with Canada’s best-in-class third party mortgage companies, including origination and mortgage closing, reporting and compliance, servicing, and client management.
+EQRAZ has over three years, developed partnerships with Canada’s best-in-class third party mortgage companies, including origination and mortgage closing, reporting and compliance, servicing, and client management.
 All third-party agreements have been thoroughly vetted and approved to be Shariah and AAOIFI compliant.
 (AAOIFI is the leading global authority on Shariah compliant financing.)

 This ensures that our clients not only receive the best industry-standard services with EQRAZ, but their mortgages are ALWAYS SAFE and independent of EQRAZ’s status as a corporation.